By Dierdre Ryan-Rivas

 Dog socialization should start early for puppies, so they’ll accept other people and pets as they mature.
 Learn how to socialize a puppy by watching this video.

 A happy, well-adjusted dog is a joy to live with.
 A puppy has so much potential just waiting to be developed.
-Sights, sounds, smells, tastes and textures are all new to her.
+Sights, sounds, smells, tastes, and textures are all new to her.
 A puppy learns by exploring her environment, investigating everything in her path.
 To help her mature into a friendly and outgoing adult, it’s important to encourage exploratory and social behavior.
-Socializing your puppy to new things should be a positive and pleasant experience for her.
+When you socialize a puppy to new things, it should be a positive and pleasant experience for them.
 Learning is stressful.
-Expose her at a rate that she can absorb new information, not be overwhelmed by it.
+Expose your puppy at a rate that they can absorb new information, not be overwhelmed by it.

 From three to twelve weeks of age, a puppy is in one of the most important developmental periods of her life.
 She is receptive to new things that later may prove to be more difficult for her to adjust to.
 Regular handling by a variety of people during this stage is essential for her to form positive attachments later.
 The desire to bond with humans should be capitalized on at this stage.